ITAL 301 – The Florence Experience V

 Description

 The Florence Experience V is an interdisciplinary course that builds on four semesters of previous work.
-It focuses on achieving an advanced level in cultural and linguistic-communicative competences regarding a wide range of complex topics.
+It focuses on achieving an advanced level in cultural and linguistic-communicative competencies regarding a wide range of complex topics.
 Students will be able to express themselves fluently and interact with native speakers.
-Each class will acquaint them with such linguistic skills as communicative structures, grammar structures, vocabulary and pronunciation, as well as relevant aspects of contemporary Florentine life and Italian culture.
+Each class will acquaint them with such linguistic skills as communicative structures, grammar structures, vocabulary, and pronunciation, as well as relevant aspects of contemporary Florentine life and Italian culture.
 The city of Florence will thus become a cultural laboratory through a series of on-site meetings: from interviews with Florentines to field trips and treasure hunts at the most vivacious markets in town, as well as meetings with students from the “Università di Firenze” and with the Italian cadets from the local “Scuola Militare Aeronautica Giulio Dohuet.”
 Also, students will meet Francesco Rotelli and Roberto Caccavo (professional actors), who will conduct language/culture in-class activities.

 Learning Outcomes